Yes, No, or Maybe?

 Yes, No, or Maybe? (イエスかノーか半分か, Iesu ka Nō ka Hanbun ka) is a Japanese yaoi light novel series written by Michi Ichiho and illustrated by Lala Takemiya.
 The stories are serialized in the quarterly magazine Shōsetsu Dear+ since 2013.
 Shinshokan have published three volumes, three side stories, and two spin-off volumes since November 2014 under their Dear+ Bunko imprint.
 Seven Seas Entertainment has licensed the series in English for North American release.
 An anime film adaptation by Lesprit premiered on December 11, 2020.
+Seven Seas Entertainment also released a manga adaptation beginning in October 2024.

 Plot

-Kei Kunieda, a popular TV host, is known for his professional behavior, but his behavior is the opposite in private.
-One day, Ushio Tsuzuki, a stop-motion animator, discovers his off-camera personality when they run into each other at the grocery store, where a bicycle accident causes Ushio to injure his wrist.
-Kei is forced to help Ushio while he recovers, and in an attempt to prevent him from discovering his secret, he gives his name as "Owari."
+Kei Kunieda, a popular TV host, is known for his professional behavior, but he's the polar opposite in private.
+One day, Ushio Tsuzuki, an animator, discovers his off-camera personality when they run into each other at the grocery store, where a bicycle accident causes Ushio to injure his wrist.
+Kei is forced to help Ushio while he recovers, and in an attempt to prevent Ushio from discovering his secret, Kei gives his name as "Owari."
 Ushio, however, comes to love him for who he truly is, and Kei struggles with his own feelings as well as hiding the truth from him.